🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 ax.grid(alpha=0.3, axis='y')

-# Display values above bars
+# Display the values above each bar

 for bar, val in zip(bars, values):